Skip to main content

 JST offers generous institutional scholarship packages to all applicants.
 Every student that applies for a JST scholarship is guaranteed a partial-tuition scholarship.
-Additionally, JST awards up to 9 full-tuition scholarships each year.
+Additionally, JST awards on average 9 full-tuition scholarships each year.
 To learn more about the JST’s scholarships and the application process visit our scholarships page.

 JST offers many employment opportunities on our campus in Berkeley.
 All JST students are eligible to apply for these positions, which are a great source of funding and also provide professional training and hands-on experience that contributes to their overall formation.
 Students have the opportunity to work up to 19 hours a week and are paid at least $16.00 per hour.
 Students that work 19 hours per week throughout the academic year would earn approximately $11,000.